albertoCCz/vmd_cvm_python/README.md

 # Denoise using VMD_CVM method
 _, _, denoised = Prop_VMD_CVM(noisy, WIN_LEN, NIMF, opt_Pfa, NP)
 ```
 where we just passed the signal to denoise and the previously chosen parameters.
-The third returned element is actually the "denoised" signal.
+The third returned element is the actual "denoised" signal.

-We can apply some simple post-processing like a rolling window that takes the mean to, sometimes, improve the result.
+We can apply some simple post-processing, like a rolling window that takes the mean, to, sometimes, improve the result.
 ```python
 # Post-processing
 denoised = pd.Series(denoised).rolling(window=100, min_periods=1, center=True).mean()